sjbylo/aba/README.md

 The usual things you need to install OpenShift when using the Agent-based installer.

 - **RHEL**
-   - Aba will try to install all required RPMs using "dnf".
+   - Aba will attempt to install all required RPMs using "dnf".
 If dnf is not configured or working the RPMs will need to be installed another way, e.g. DVD.
    - Ensure the internal RHEL bastion has the RPMs installed (as defined in the file templates/rpms-internal.txt).
    - Ensure the *external* RHEL bastion has the RPMs installed (as defined in the file templates/rpms-external.txt).
    - Install your favorite editor.